mag16/Shopify-Developer-Intern-Challenge/README.md

 - Once you obtain your connection string add that to line 5 in server.js (const url = 'connection string').

-- for testing purposes you can go ahead and just clone the application and test endpoints with a client app like Postman (instructions below).
+- for testing purposes you can go ahead and just clone the repository and test endpoints with a client app like Postman (instructions below).

 ## Start server
 - npm start